Triple Bottom Line Model

 That is why Brav has chosen SDG# 17 as one of our guiding principles.

-Brav is member of and cooperating with the following organizations:
+Brav or its brands are members of and cooperating with the following organizations: